finnp/draw-a-cat/exercises/color-it/problem.md

 JavaScript doesn't know colors by default.
 That's why the colors are actually represented as text.
 Text in JavaScript always needs to be surrounded by `''` characters or alternatively with `""`.
-It does this, so it knows that you mean text and not variables or numbers.
+This is needed to know that you actually meant text and not variables or numbers.

-This texts are called Strings in JavaScript.
+These texts are called Strings in JavaScript.
 Here are a few examples:
 ```js
 'hello I am a String'
 "I am a String as well"